 Mr B suffered injuries to his neck, lower back and right knee.
 Following an admission of liability from the defendant’s insurers and having obtained an initial medical report which diagnosed Mr B’s neck as his most serious injury, a further medical report had to be obtained when Mr B’s neck did not recover as quickly as anticipated.
 Eventually we were able to settle Mr B’s case for £6,500, which included several hundred pounds towards his travel costs, incurred whilst he recovered from his injuries.

-This is a further example of a cyclist being injured in an accident which was no fault of their own, caused by a driver failing to look out for cyclists at a junction.
-Such accidents are common on our roads and have led to calls for increased safety measures to be introduced to make major junctions in London more cyclist friendly.
+This is a further example of a cyclist being injured in a bike accident which was no fault of their own, caused by a driver failing to look out for cyclists at a junction.
+Such bike accidents are common on our roads and have led to calls for increased safety measures to be introduced to make major junctions in London more cyclist friendly.

 Mr N, a Canadian police inspector on secondment in London, was riding along a cycling lane at the side of a main road when the passenger door of a stationary car was suddenly opened into his path.
 He was knocked off his bike and suffered several injuries, the worst of which was a nasty forearm fracture/dislocation that required surgical plating.
 The fracture failed to unite and so because the prognosis for recovery was unclear the settlement must await the outcome of recent bone grafting surgery.